draker4/transcendance/Docs/API/Game/40_Game.md

   {
       "success": "False",
       "message": "You are already in game"
-  }

-  statusCode : 200
-  {
-      "success": "False",
-      "message": "You are already looking for game"
+                 "You are already looking for game"
   }

   statusCode : 200